Phaseolus coccineus

 What are the pharmacological activities of Phaseolus coccineus?

-As discussed in a study, Phaseolus coccineus contains a homolog known as alpha AI-Pc.
-This specific protein is found in the seeds of the scarlet runner bean.
-When the alpha AI-Pc is not degraded, it does not inhibit the alpha-amylase of Z. subfasciatus.
-However, this protein remains effective against the alpha-amylase of C. chinensis.
-The larvae of Z. subfasciatus are able to rapidly digest and inactivate this alpha AI-Pc through a serine protease.
+According to a study published by "Plant physiology", Phaseolus coccineus contains a homolog known as alpha AI-Pc.
+This alpha AI-Pc is present in the seeds of the scarlet runner bean.
+The extract of Z. subfasciatus larvae rapidly digests and inactivates alpha AI-Pc.
+When degradation is prevented, alpha AI-Pc does not inhibit the alpha-amylase of Z. subfasciatus.
+However, alpha AI-Pc remains effective against the alpha-amylase of C. chinensis.

 Evidence Level: ★★★☆☆